Min-Thway-Htut/Spreadsheet/README.md

 ## Spreadsheet
-Building a spreadsheet using javaScript
+Learning javaScript functional programming by building a spreadsheet using javaScript.